 6. Try a Spending Fast

 Take a month—or several months, or a year—and commit to buying nothing but the essentials.
 If you don’t need it, you don’t buy it.
 This will likely translate to less eating out, less spending on books and entertainment, no new clothes (unless they’re needed for growing children) and no optional home décor.
 This can help reset your sense of what’s “necessary” spending and you’ll save money in the meantime.
+You can even create customized savings goals and automatically save for them with Fifth Third Momentum® Savings—allowing you to save without a second thought.

 7. Use a Prepaid Debit Card (Or Cash)